KKotlicki/Cibot/README.md

 ### Structure

-**Notice**  Commits that don't keep to the structure won't be accepted.
+**Notice**:	Commits that don't keep to the structure won't be accepted.
 The integrity and plurality is the key element of Cibot.

 #### cibot.py